-In Nepali culture, special ceremonies called pujas are held to give a name to a newly born child, for the child’s first haircut, for a wedding, a person’s 84th birthday, and for the passing of a relative.
+In Nepali culture, special ceremonies called pujas are held to give a name to a newly born child, for the child’s first haircut, a person’s 84th birthday, and for the passing of a relative.
 Last year I was invited to attend a puja to memorialize the death of a beloved aunt of my adopted Nepali family, which was held on the one year anniversary of her passing.
-This year I witnessed the other end of the spectrum when I attended the Bibaha Puja (marriage ceremony) for my Bahini’s (little sister’s) nephew.
+This year I witnessed the other end of the spectrum when I attended the Bibaha Puja (a Hindu wedding ceremony) for my Bahini’s (little sister’s) nephew.

 We left Pokhara as the sun was rising, destined for Bahini’s home village of Lekhnath, about an hour down the road.
 By the time we arrived at the home of the groom’s parents, festivities were in full swing.
 A traditional band of musicians squatted on the ground, horns bellowing and drums booming, as guests made their way to the backyard, where the groom was seated on a chair.
 He was dressed in the traditional white daura suruwal, a specially woven outfit made out of dhaka fabric, with a regular suit coat jacket on top.
 On his head he wore a topi, the national hat of Nepal, and around his neck hung an elaborately woven necklace of Dubo grass.
 This grass necklace, known as a Dubo ko Malla, symbolizes an everlasting relationship because Dubo grass will grow without roots.